Saturday, September 28, 2019

 Rest in Peace - Alene Moris

-An ex-Lok Yuk schoolmate posted on his Facebook on 3 September to inform the passing of Alene Moris.
-Alene or Mrs Moris whom her students liked to address her.
-Alene Moris was my English Literature teacher in Lok Yuk School way back in 1966.
+An ex-Lok Yuk schoolmate posted in his Facebook on 3 September to inform the passing of Alene Moris.
+Alene or Mrs Moris whom her students liked to address her was my English Literature teacher in Lok Yuk School way back in 1966.
 Her passing on 31 August coincided with the Independence Day of Malaya.

-Pastor Walter Moris was sent by the Lutheran Church of America in mid 1960's to pastor the English congregation of the Church of BCCM KK.
-His wife, Alene and children too joined him for this overseas mission.
-Mrs. Alene Moris was assigned to teach in Lok Yuk Secondary School, first at the old school in Signal Hill and later on at the new school premises in Likas.
+Her husband, Pastor Walter Moris was sent by the Lutheran Church of America in mid 1960's to pastor the English congregation of the Church of BCCM KK.
+Alene and their children too joined him for this overseas mission.
+Mrs. Alene Moris was assigned to teach in Lok Yuk Secondary School, first at the old school in Signal Hill and later on at the new school premise in Likas.

 She was one teacher I just could not forget.
 She was the only teacher I can remember who wept for her students.
 Her desire to see her students genuinely understood her teaching and excelled in the subject she taught was unprecedented.
 In those days, many of us had just transitioned from Chinese primary school to English medium secondary school and had difficulty conversing in English.
 Trying to understand English Literature taught by an English speaking foreigner (with American accent) was at best understood at a score of 2 out of 10 in most occasion.
 In the end, she wept in front of her Form 2 class when she felt so helpless to teach a bunch of "ignorance" and "mediocrity"!